GYG-be/gyg-be.github.io/Health/0_0Pillars.md

 6) 3.125% of my energy/focus/time or 30 minutes/day is devoted to [supplementation](https://markbruns.github.io/Health/Supplements/), optimizing biochemistry, getting the right amount of sunlight, and miscellaneous other things that are not covered by the other five pillars of health

-## Mindfulness Based Stress Reduction and The Resurrection of Christ
+## Mindfulness Based Stress Reduction (MBSR) Time Management

-Mindfullness based stress reduction DRIVES my 86400.guru time management venture; OPTIMIZING each second of the day is entirely about RESPONDING to the world, RATHER THAN reacting to the world as one is programmed and propagandized to ***react*** ...
+Mindfullness based stress reduction DRIVES my 86400.guru time management venture.

+OPTIMIZING each second of the day is entirely about RESPONDING to the world, RATHER THAN reacting to the world as one is programmed and propagandized to ***react*** ...
 REACTIONS are always driven by pathological [in a spiritual sense] manipulations of priorities.
 This means that [my life is DRIVEN by the Resurrection of Christ!](https://markbruns.github.io/template/2024/03/31/He-is-risen.html)

 I avoid emotional games, such as selling games or any kind of thing where I being to do something because of someone's propaganda or programming.
 I walk away from any sort of manipulation that is based on fear or desire or wealth or power or celebrity or any sort of emotional trigger.
 I particularly detest any sorts of argument that places a higher value on human baggage or material junk RATHER than prioritizing one's spirtual life. [**My life is DRIVEN by the Resurrection of Christ!**](https://markbruns.github.io/template/2024/03/31/He-is-risen.html).